 - 7. The Parties agree to phase out in-kind funding contributions.
 Exceptional circumstances have been agreed between the Parties to apply an in-kind funding offset for the defined supports identified in Table 3.
 These in-kind supports have been assessed on the basis they: - a. do not contravene section 17A of the NDIS Act in relation to participant's exercising choice and control; - b. do not constrain the development of a NDIS support market; - c. adhere to principles of competitive neutrality; - d. allow the in-kind supports and amounts to be included in participant plans; and - e. will be calculated using the NDIA price for supports, where available, or an alternative, agreed unit value. - 8.
-Tasmania commits to phasing out in-kind supports as soon as possible and no later than the deadlines specified in Table 3, unless otherwise agreed by the Parties. - 9.
-The maximum in-kind offset Tasmania can receive in any financial year is \$20.1 million. - 10.
-The estimated in-kind offset Tasmania will receive for specific supports and participants will be specified and confirmed in an exchange of letters between senior Commonwealth and Tasmania officials by 31 March each year for the following financial year.
+The NT will receive an in-kind offset, in arrears, for the following supports listed in Table 3: - a.
+Specialist School Transport; and - b.
+Personal Care in Schools. - 9.
+The estimated in-kind offset the Northern Territory will receive for specific supports and participants will be specified in an exchange of letters between senior Commonwealth and NT officials by 31 March each year for the following financial year.
 This will reflect the phase out deadlines and values specified in Table 3, and the estimated number of NDIS participants included in the supports listed in Table 3.
-These details will be provided to the NDIA. - 11.
-Tasmania will provide the NDIA with individualised data that meets the NDIA's requirements to calculate an in-kind offset. - 12.
-Tasmania will receive an in-kind offset in arrears based on actual use of in-kind services.
-The offset will be provided as an adjustment to Tasmania's contribution upon the raising of the next invoice by the NDIA. - 13.
-The value of in-kind supports subject to average annualised unit values, defined in Table 3, will be calculated as: - the number of months each participant has accessed the in-kind support since the last adjustment was applied, multiplied by - b.
+These details will be provided to the NDIA. - 10.
+The maximum in-kind offset that the Northern Territory can receive in a year will equal the estimated in-kind offset specified in the exchange of letters referred to in Clause 9. - 11.
+The Northern Territory will provide the NDIA with individualised data that meets the NDIA's requirements to calculate an in-kind offset. - 12.
+The Northern Territory will receive an in-kind offset in arrears based on actual use of in-kind services.
+The offset will be provided as an adjustment to the Northern Territory's contribution upon the raising of the next invoice by the NDIA. - 13.
+The value of in-kind supports subject to average annualised unit values, defined in Table 3, will be calculated as: - a. the number of months each participant has accessed the in-kind support since the last adjustment was applied, multiplied by - b.
 1/12th of the agreed average annualised unit value of the in-kind support, as outlined in Table 3.

 - 14. Table 3 does not specify a deadline for phasing out in-kind funding for the following in-kind supports: - a.
-Transport Assistance Program for Students with Disability; and - b.
-Personal Supports in Schools (Severe Disability Register). - 15.
-The Ministerial Council will determine when the in-kind funding for supports in Clause 14 will be phased out, once it has considered options for the future delivery of personal care in schools and specialist school transport for all schools that are appropriate for participants, providers and governments. - a.
-The average unit values identified in Table 3 for these supports are based on the Tasmanian cost of service delivery.
+Specialist School Transport; and - b.
+Personal Care in Schools. - 15.
+These arrangements will apply until the end of the 2023 school year, as agreed by the Ministerial Council, or until otherwise agreed by the Ministerial Council. - 16.
+The average unit values identified in Table 3 for these supports are based on the Northern Territory cost of service delivery.
 They do not reflect the cost to the NDIS of providing these supports.

-Page 20 of 21
+Page 21 of 23